wlandau/workflowHelper/example/README.md

 Suppose I want to

 1. Generate some datasets.
-2. Analyze each dataset with multiple statistical methods.
+2. Analyze each dataset with multiple statistical methods (`lm` and `glm`).
-3. Compute summary statistics of each analysis of each dataset.
+3. Compute summary statistics of each analysis of each dataset (model coefficients and mean squared error).
 4. Aggregate the summary statistics together in convenient data frames.
 5. Generate some tables and figures using those agregated summaries.